APIs

 rest_controller.R

-source("helper_functions.R") library(tidyverse) <- read_rds("trained_model.rds") model #* @post /make-prediction <- function(req) { make_prediction <- req$body user_info <- clean_data(user_info) # sourced helper function df_user <- predict(model, data = df_user) result result }
+source("helper_functions.R") library(tidyverse) model <- read_rds("trained_model.rds") #* @post /make-prediction make_prediction <- function(req) { user_info <- req$body df_user <- clean_data(user_info) # sourced helper function result <- predict(model, data = df_user) result }

 {requests}